-When a heroin user reaches the point where they are dependent on the drug, they are experiencing an imbalance of the body and brain which will cause the above physical symptoms to appear regularly without access to heroin.
+When heroin users reach the point where they are dependent on the drug, they are experiencing an imbalance of the body and brain which will cause the above physical symptoms to appear regularly without access to heroin.

 Of course, another serious consequence of heroin use is the potential for withdrawal.
-If a user becomes addicted to heroin and they make the decision (or are forced) to stop taking it, they will experience withdrawal.
+If a user becomes addicted to heroin and they make the decision (or are forced to make this decision) to stop taking it, they will experience withdrawal.

 Symptoms of heroin withdrawal include: